- WHY WOULD YOU EVEN STAY IN A HOSTEL?

 Hostels can be booked out during peak travel times and just showing up may mean you’ll be locked out.
 You can indeed get a good deal on a bed if you show up the same day and they have space, but do you really want to take the chance?
 That’s fine if it’s low season, but don’t try this at the height of summer or when school’s out and students are traveling.

-You can find plenty of hostels in guidebooks but the best place to book a room is through hostel booking websites like Hostelbookers or the hostel websites themselves.
+You can find plenty of hostels in guidebooks but the best place to book a room is through hostel booking websites like Hostelworld or the hostel websites themselves.

-Why do your hostel booking on a specialist site?
-It’s great for comparing your options and comes with reviews (a bit like Booking.com for hotels).
+Why use a specialist site for your hostel booking?
+It’s great for comparing your options and comes with reviews.
 I like to scrutinize every price and location and choose accordingly.
 But the reviews help me weigh whether a lower-priced hostel is going to cost more in the long run because it’s far away from where I want to be or doesn’t include breakfast.

 Sometimes you’ll find better deals on the hostel’s own website (because they don’t have to pay a fee to the booking site), but that’s not always the case.
 Also, a hostel finder site allows you Google the accommodation in your destination city, and you can narrow your search with filters so you’re not looking at places that don’t meet your requirements.